patelkrishn/laravel-package-Fast2SMS/README.md

     'Fst2Sms' => Krishn\Fst2Sms\Facades\Fst2SmsFacade::class,
 ],
 ```
-#### Add the paytm credentials to the `.env` file
+#### Add the fast2sms credentials to the `.env` file
 ```bash
 FST2SMS_AUTHORIZATION_KEY=YOUR_API_KEY
 ```
-Note : All the credentials mentioned are provided by Paytm after signing up as merchant.
+Note : All the credentials mentioned are provided by Fast2Sms after signing up as merchant.

 ## Usage